Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Preliminary Qualitative Experiment

 \subsubsection{Interaction Assessment}

-In this assessment, we investigate the feasibility of the proposed framework with a hardware system.
-We tentatively assume that the priority threshold $\bar{l}_1 = 0.15$\ and the initial manufacturing robot end-effector is 0.3 [m] above its target position.
-Therefore, the vertical distance between the manufacturing robot end-effector and its target can be regarded as the priority function argument $l_1$.
-We handle a teleoperation robot end-effector as colliding with the manufacturing robot end-effector twice, above and under the threshold height, as shown in Fig.~\ref{fig:exp0_trajectory_target}.
-We qualitatively evaluate the feasibility through the robot trajectories.
+In the second sub-assessment, we investigate the feasibility of the proposed control framework with a hardware system.
+As a preliminary assumption, we consider the priority threshold to be $\bar{l} = 0.15$\, and the initial position of the manufacturing robot's end-effector is set at 0.3\,m above its target.
+During the assessment, we guide the teleoperated robot's end-effector to collide twice with the manufacturing robot's end-effector, once above and once below the specified threshold height, as illustrated in Fig.~\ref{fig:exp0_trajectory_target}.
+The evaluation of feasibility is conducted qualitatively, based on the observed trajectories of the robots.